Text Link

 • Trauma

-“For the healthist, solution rests within the individual’s determination to resist culture, advertising, institutional and environmental constraints, disease agents, or, simply, lazy or poor personal habits.”
-(1)
+“For the healthist, the solution rests within the individual’s determination to resist culture, advertising, institutional and environmental constraints, disease agents, or, simply, lazy or poor personal habits.”1

-To that end, healthism is a belief or attitude viewing personal health as within that person’s control, entirely attainable, and a moral good.
+To that end, healthism is a belief or attitude that views personal health as within that person’s control, entirely attainable, and a moral good.
 As such, people are judged based on their health.
-Meanwhile, people who engage in deprivation, such as by dieting, fasting, detoxing, or doing juice cleanses, are often viewed as good and moral.
+Meanwhile, people who engage in deprivation, such as dieting, fasting, detoxing, or juice cleanses, are often viewed as good and moral.

 • Saying “I’m so bad” when we eat dessert or skip the gym